India clamps down on unregistered taxis after Uber rape claim

 “They have not made any efforts to get themselves registered.
 They have just tried to use the loopholes in the system to run a service and gain commercially,” said a Delhi transport department official on condition of anonymity.

-Additional reporting by Andrew MacAskill and Nigam Prusty; Writing by Aditya Kalra; Editing by John Chalmers
+Additional reporting by Andrew MacAskill and Nigam Prusty; Writing by Aditya Kalra and Peter Henderson; Editing by John Chalmers and Lisa Shumaker